potato-gang/tamuCTF/Russian Nesting Doll/README.md

 and [private-key](./priv.asc) which belong to `Ol' Rock <olrock@aggie.network>`.

 #### Stage 0 and stage 1
-The DNS requests were all very similar.
-They had 58 chars of base64 ending with `-tamu.1e100.net`.
+The DNS requests are all very similar.
+They consist of 58 base64 chars ending with `-tamu.1e100.net`.

 ![](./traffic.png)